haddocking/powerfit/README.md

 and \<resolution\> is the resolution of the map in &aring;ngstrom.
 This performs a 10&deg; rotational search using the Local Cross-Correlation score on a single CPU-core.
 During the search, *powerfit* will update you about the progress of the search if you are using it interactively in the shell.
-When the search is finished, several output files are created

-* *fit_n.pdb*: the top *n* best fits.
-* *solutions.out*: all the non-redundant solutions found, ordered by their correlation score.
-* *lcc.mrc*: a cross-correlation map, showing at each grid postion the highest correlation score found.
-* *powerfit.log*: a log file, including the input parameters with date and timing information.

 ### Options